rxu18/rxu18.github.io/Writeups/tamit-writeup.md

 permalink: "comp/tamit"
 ---
 # Traders @ MIT 2020
-I competed (Traders @ MIT 2020)[http://traders.mit.edu/] with Olivia Jorasch.
+I competed at [Traders @ MIT 2020](http://traders.mit.edu/) with Olivia Jorasch.
 We won the competition, placing 2nd in HFT, 6th in Bonds and 2nd in Information Valuation.

 ## HFT
 Here's a brief summary of the case: